jacebenson/jace.pro/content/page/apis/transform-map-scripts.md

 graph TD
-  E1(onStart - Before the Import Rows are read) E2(onBefore - Before each Import Row is read) E3(onForeignInsert - Creates Foreign Record) E4(onChoiceCreate - Creates Choice Record)
+  E1(onStart - Before the Import Rows are read) E2(onBefore - Before each Import Row is read) E3(onForeignInsert - Creates a Foreign Record<br/>onChoiceCreate</div> - Creates Choice Record)
-  E5(onAfter - After the Import Row is read) E6(onComplete - After all the Import Rows are read)
+  E4(onReject - If triggered entire Import Row is skipped) E5(onAfter - After the Import Row is read) E6(onComplete - After all the Import Rows are read)

 E1-->E2
 E2-->E3
-E3-->E4
+E3--Creates other Record-->E5
+E3--Fails to Create-->E4
 E4-->E5
 E5--No More Rows-->E6
 E5--More Rows-->E2

 {{< /mermaid >}}